Skip to content

 First, know that different retailers may have different pricing rules.
 Check the retailers you’ll be focusing on.

-If you want an ebook and you’re going with Amazon, you’ll need to price your book between $2.99 and $9.99 if you want a 70% royalty rate.
+If you want an ebook and you’re going with Amazon, you’ll need to price your book between $2.99 and $9.99 to get a 70% royalty rate.
 For a full list of Amazon’s list price requirements, click the link.

 The pricing works slightly differently if you’re publishing a paperback or hardcover.
 Amazon or any other retailer or distributor will need to factor in the cost of printing.

-Keep in mind that no matter which retailer or distributor you use, printing a children’s picture book or chapter book will cost more than printing a non-picture book.
+Keep in mind that printing a children’s picture book or chapter book will cost more than printing a non-picture book.
 This means your royalty per sale will be lower because the printing costs will higher.

 You can check out KDP Amazon printing costs with the link.

 To give you an idea, my book, How to Write a Children’s Fiction Book, is over 200 pages, and there are no colored pictures.
-I went with $9.99 for the paperback, but have since increased it to $14.95.
-The ebook is set at $6.99.
+I went with $9.99 for the paperback and $6.99 for the ebook.
+I’ve since increased the paperback to $14.95.

 I also sell the ebook directly from my website using PayPal.
 You can check out how that works HERE.

-Now you’re up to speed and ready for uploading to an aggregator.
+Now you’re up to speed and ready for uploading.

 WHICH DISTRIBUTION SERVICE WILL IT BE?

-First thing is to decide which service you’ll use to distribute your book.
+First thing to decide is which service you’ll use to publish and distribute your book.

 So, what can this mean for the author?